Reflexology for Erectile Dysfunction: Pressure Points to Boost Sexual Energy

 3. Pelvic Floor Therapy (Kegels)

-4. Psychological Support Or Therapy
+4. Psychological Support or Therapy

 5. Vacuum Erection Devices (VEDs)